 Rachel Reyes received her Juris Doctorate from the University of San Francisco, and is an admitted attorney to the State Bar of California.
 Focusing on women’s rights and displacement, Rachel has: drafted motions and organized high-level conferences with the Committee on Migration, Refugees and Population at the Council of Europe; advocated for protections for refugee and internally displaced women at the 53rd Session on the Commission on the Status of Women with Human Rights Advocates; spearheaded fundraising campaigns to fund legal aid programs in Thailand and Ecuador for Asylum Access; and assisted in the rebuilding of PeaceWomen Project to better provide news, resources and events surrounding issues of women, peace and security.
 She also worked with Global Justice Center to help develop legal arguments regarding the deliberate transmission of HIV in armed conflict.

 Rachel authored “Deliver Us from our Protectors: Accountability for Violations Committed by Humanitarian Aid Staff against Refugee Women and Children” which was published in the summer 2009 edition of the University of San Francisco Law Review.
-Rachel holds a Bachelor of Arts from the University of California, Berkeley, and is currently pursuing a Master of Arts in International Affairs at The New School, concentrating on conflict and security and governance and rights.
+Rachel also holds a Bachelor of Arts from the University of California, Berkeley, and a Master of Arts in International Affairs (concentrating on conflict and security and governance and rights) from The New School.

 Mary Brown first came to CMS in 1979 to work on a dissertation on the intersection of Italian immigration and New York City Catholicism, which eventually resulted in the CMS publication Churches, Communities and Children.
 Dr. Brown has been associated with CMS since then, first as a researcher writing parish community studies and editing book-length memoirs for publication, and since 1995 as an archivist processing collections and answering researchers’ questions.
 She also serves as the archivist and as an adjunct professor at Marymount Manhattan College.